y-akahori-ramen/ue-auto-trim/README.md

 # ue-auto-trim
-A tool for UnrealEngine that automatically trims captured video.
+A tools for UnrealEngine that automatically trims captured video.

 - UnrealEngine plug-in to display trimming tags
 - A tool that analyzes the video trimming tags and splits the video within the range of the tags